China Spring woman, 72, dies in house fire

 People are also reading…

 "When they came, they tried the front door, it would not open," Rayos said.
-"Then they went around and tired the other door.
+"Then they went around and tried the other door.
 It would not open either."

 Rayos pointed out the car in a carport adjacent to Maddox's home.